kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 > - `Validators.pattern(string)`

+I'll show you how to use `Validators.compose()` a little later on in this post.

-There is nothing we need to modify inside our template in order to make validation work.
-So in order to preview that our validation is actually working, we may want to change the binding inside the `<pre>` tags in our template, to the following.
+We don't need to modify anything inside our template in order to make the validation work.
+To confirm that our validation is actually working, we can just change the binding inside the `<pre>` tags in our template, to the following.

 {% highlight html %}